shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 **Record:**
 - Accuracy rate
-- Specific examples of mismatches (if any)
+- Specific examples of failures (if any)
 - Deduction amount

 ---